Month: March 2020

 When such unforeseen events happen, unplanned changes to the IT environment will follow suit.
 As such, it’s important to have a trusted service provider who can help you successfully navigate these changes.

 Spend portability allows you to shift spending or investments from existing contracted services to other service offerings while staying at the same level of spend.
 For instance, expenses on contracted colocation services may need to shift to bare metal or private cloud solutions based on changing workload needs.
-To help customers adapt their infrastructure to new requirements and unexpected adjustments, we at INAP launched the industry’s first formal spend portability program, INAP Interchange, for new colocation or cloud customers.
+To help customers adapt their infrastructure to new requirements and unexpected adjustments, we at HorizonIQ launched the industry’s first formal spend portability program, HorizonIQ Interchange, for new colocation or cloud customers.

 No matter what provider you choose to partner with, ensure you have flexibility for those unforeseen future changes to your business.